-NYAS also shares your data with third parties that process data on our behalf, in connection with payroll, expenses, the provision of benefits, the provision of occupational health services, and the off-site archiving of personal data once you have left NYAS employment.
+NYAS also shares your data with trusted third parties that process data on our behalf, in connection with payroll, expenses, the provision of benefits, the provision of occupational health services, the provision of e-learning and training, and the off-site archiving of personal data once you have left NYAS employment.

 NYAS may transfer your data to countries outside the European Economic Area – see ‘Where we store and process your information’ section below.

 How long will we keep your data?

 We will keep your personal data only as long as is necessary for the purpose(s) for which it was collected and in accordance with our Data Protection and Access to Records Policy.
 Data will be securely destroyed when no longer required.

 Where you exercise your right to erasure, we will continue to maintain a core set of personal data (name, dates of working at NYAS and date of birth) to ensure we do not contact you inadvertently in the future and to maintain your record for archive purposes.

 We may also need to retain some records about you for statutory purposes (e.g. accounting matters, safeguarding and referencing)